“I will not live long enough to fully appreciate what is on my property”

 Growing up in Orange, Texas I was a rock enthusiast but did’t make many discoveries.
 I still have a couple of rocks from the fourth grade.
 I painted them with clear fingernail polish to bring out the vivid colors.
 I got my love of rocks from my Mom.
 On every trip, she collected a rock and would write the location and date found on the back.
 When she died, there was a BIG conversation about who would inherit her rocks. ; )

 I am outside often working the garden and doing chores.
 While walking, my head is down scanning the ground for anything that catches my eye.
 After a heavy rain is always a good time to take a walk and hope to find something special.
 My efforts are often rewarded.
-I collect many beautiful pieces of flint and other mineral specimens, moving them to a pile, rock wall or add to a landscaping project.
+I collect many beautiful pieces of flint and other mineral specimens, moving them to a pile, rock wall or adding to a landscaping project.
 Over the years, the many rocks I collected resulted in displays throughout the yard and filled many bins with my favorite collections.

 My early goal with the rock landscaping displays was to have something in the yard to share with my grandkids when they visit.
 I wanted them to join me on a walk looking for flint.
 I was a little saddened but not surprised when they were not interested.
 My favorite flint color is black with a white limestone coating the outside.
 Another favorite is blue with specks of white over the surface.
 These are hard to find, and it is always a treat to locate one.

 Recently my husband and I started clearing a cedar grove which exposed a new area that had not been searched previously.
 There was so much beautiful flint, with several pieces showing signs of being shaped into tools.
 I sent a photo to Tom and invited him to come to San Marcos to walk the property with me and hopefully explain how these deposits were formed.